andrius-siup/gym-app/README.md

 ![](assets/images/responsive-design-home.png)

 ### About

 This is a **"Your Gym"** landing page,  with useful information about the gym, timetable, classes, memberships, personal trainers.
- There is also information about, working hours, location, links for personal social media.
-There is a Sign in / Sign up and a Contact Us form.
+There is also information about, working hours, location, links for social media.
+There is a Sign in / Sign up and Contact Us form.
 Easy to navigate for any website visitor.
 This website is compatible with mobile to desktop devices.
 The website was designed for nonexisting gym club, with no existing personal trainers and their names.
-The gym website was created for educated purposes.
+The "Your Gym" website was created for educational purposes.
 The inspiration was borrowed from the Code Institute tutorial "Whiskey drop".

 The website you can view here - [Your Gym](https://andrius-siup.github.io/gym-app/) .

  # Ux

- The Your Gym website is ideal for gym existing  and new members.
-They can easily found usefull information for they daily needs.
-This is iclude:
+ The Your Gym website is ideal for existing and new gym members.
+They can easily find useful information for their daily needs.
+This includes:

  * Club opening hours
  * Classes description
  * Timetable
- * Personal trainers with they own social media contacts
+ * Personal trainers with their own social media links
  * Membership prices
  * Gym contacts
  * Sign In / Sign Up form